 As design aficionados who also love discovering tools and services that make life easier, we're long-time fans of Havenly, an online interior decorating service that matches clients with a designer and lets them buy what they love directly through the platform.
 In other words, it turns a potentially overwhelming and stressful process into a fun project.
-So as you might imagine, the COO and co-founder of Havenly, Jessie Dixon, has an incredibly stylish yet livable home herself.
+So as you might imagine, the COO of Havenly, Jessie Dixon, has an incredibly stylish yet livable home herself.
 In fact, she hasn't even been in the home for a year, so "when people come over they cannot believe how pulled together it is," Dixon tells us.

 A Warm Welcome

-Since the foyer is the first thing you see, it's important to set the tone the right tone.
-Since they wanted to create a beautiful, open space that also feels grounded not overly precious, they decided to keep "the entry fairly simple," Girard tells us.
+Since the foyer is the first thing you see, it's important to set the right tone.
+Since they wanted to create a beautiful, open space that also feels grounded and not overly precious, they decided to keep "the entry fairly simple," Girard tells us.
 This also works well because "the architecture in the entry really steals the show."
 As far as functional pieces for the entry, they "used a bench Jessie previously owned and introduced a round marble entry table from Crate and Barrel for a place to set keys and sunglasses."
 We love that they opted for a bench with open space for shoe storage, too.

 A Cozy Sitting Area

-Aside from the foyer, "The formal living room is the first thing you see when entering Jessie's home and is a place that is less heavily used by her kids but where she can entertain guests," Girard explains.
+Aside from the foyer, "The formal living room is the first thing you see when entering Jessie's home and is a place that is less heavily used by her kids, but where she can entertain guests," Girard explains.
 And since it's "the most formal of the rooms, we used some lighter fabrics and a glass coffee table, which would be less practical in a space used by her kids."
 The design process in this room revolves around their staple piece: the sofa.
 "We started with Jessie's existing sofa, as well as an existing Serena & Lily rug and artwork she had in her previous home."

-To complement those preexisting items, "We added racing stripe chairs that bring a really unique silhouette to the space, as well as the glass and brass coffee table, and filled out the space with neutral toned pillows and décor," says Girard.
+To complement those preexisting items, "We added racing stripe chairs that bring a really unique silhouette to the space, as well as the glass and brass coffee table, and filled out the space with neutral-toned pillows and décor," says Girard.
 And while she didn't necessarily start with them, "The accent chairs throughout the home are some of my favorite finds for the project.
-For example, the black striped armchair… It's classic and comfortable and the striped fabric was the perfect simple pattern to complement the room," she adds.
+For example, the black striped armchair… It's classic and comfortable, and the striped fabric was the perfect simple pattern to complement the room," she adds.